absurdlylongusername/Balanciaga4/README.md

 # Balanciaga4 - TCP Layer 4 Load Balancer

-A layer 4 load balancer I made for Payroc take home test.
+A layer 4 load balancer I did for a take home.
+Could have chosen not to do it, but it sounded like a fun challenge and I like programming.

-This was a very interesting problem that seemed simple enough at first, but had more nuance than expected.
+Seemed simple enough at first, but had more nuance than expected.

 ## Ideal Solution

-My ideal solution was to have a TCP/UDP layer 4 load balancer.
+End goal was to have a TCP/UDP layer 4 load balancer.

 It would have hot swappable load balancing policies:
 - round robin